SergioAlias/sc-cellranger-workflow/README.md

     - `preprocessing.R`: R script for applying `Seurat` preprocessing and creating a report

+    - `prior_integration.R`: R script for preparing samples for integration

 - `templates/` -> R Markdown templates for reports

     - `clustering.Rmd`: Child template used in `preprocessing_report.Rmd` that performs clustering